-‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season Five’s June Debut?
+‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season 5’s June Debut?

 — Orange Is the New… (@OITNB) May 2, 2017

 Today, the online streaming juggernaut has released a new official trailer for the season, but has the leak lessened the excitement for any news about the upcoming season?
 Because many viewers have already streamed much of the new season, the footage being shown in the trailer isn’t new at all.
-In fact, many of the story lines being introduced in the teaser are already known and resolved for much of the viewing public.
+In fact, many of the storylines being introduced in the teaser are already known and resolved for much of the viewing public.

 So, will this affect the show’s future?

-Back in February 2016, the show was given a three year renewal, bringing the total count to at least 7 seasons.
+Back in February of 2016, the show was given a three-year renewal, bringing the total count to at least seven seasons.
 Because of it’s early renewal status, Netflix will likely not rely so heavily on viewing numbers for the new season because the show is already slated to continue for at least two more seasons.
 While the amount of online viewers will likely be lessened due to the premature leak, viewers can rest assured that the show will go on, despite any possible dips in the ratings.

 The amount of money the leak will cause the online business is yet to be seen, but many people feel that by cheating Netflix out of potential new subscribers to the online streaming service, the monetary losses could be significant.

-However, according to Independent Online, Laura Martin, an analyst at the asset management firm Needham & Company stated, “[The leak] slows subscriber growth and lowers investment… because that series is now available off the Netflix platform for free.
+However, according to Independent Online, Laura Martin, an analyst at the asset management firm Needham & Company, stated, “[The leak] slows subscriber growth and lowers investment… because that series is now available off the Netflix platform for free.
 But owing to the high penetration of Netflix already in America specifically, I don’t think it’ll have a negative impact on current subscriber [numbers].”

-The “high penetration” of the streaming series she is referring to is the 54% of Americans who already have accounts on the streaming site, according to the report, many of which she doesn’t think will suddenly drop their accounts solely because of this unfortunate leak.
+The “high penetration” of the streaming series she is referring to is the 54 percent of Americans who already have accounts on the streaming site, according to the report, many of whom she doesn’t think will suddenly drop their accounts solely because of this unfortunate leak.

 It's an @OITNB reunion!
 And yes, that's a wall of oranges. #Netflix pic.twitter.com/Bc4L6gdBQz